AtamanKit/school-django-auth/README.md

 ```

-Remember, at the beginning, we talked about **Redis**, a necessary dependency for **Django Constance** to work.
+Remember, at the beginning, we talked about **Redis**, a necessary dependency for **Django Constance** to work?
 Depending on your system (Ubuntu or WSL), the installation process would look like this:

 ```